-s.
-66 Part II - Crimes Against Public Order (a) without lawful authority trains or drills any other person to the use of arms or the practice of military exercises, movements, or evolutions; (b) is present at any meeting or assembly of persons held without lawful authority for the purpose of so training or drilling any other person; (c) at any such meeting or assembly as aforesaid is trained or drilled to the use of arms or the practice of military exercises, movements, or evolutions; or (d) is present at any such meeting or assembly for the purpose of being so trained or drilled - is guilty of a crime.
+- (a) without lawful authority trains or drills any other person to the use of arms or the practice of military exercises, movements, or evolutions; - (b) is present at any meeting or assembly of persons held without lawful authority for the purpose of so training or drilling any other person; - (c) at any such meeting or assembly as aforesaid is trained or drilled to the use of arms or the practice of military exercises, movements, or evolutions; or - (d) is present at any such meeting or assembly for the purpose of being so trained or drilled -

 Charge: Unlawful drilling.

 (2) A prosecution for any of the crimes mentioned in this section shall be commenced within 6 months after the crime is committed.

-66. Definition of seditious intention (1) An intention to effect any of the following purposes: (a) to bring the Sovereign into hatred or contempt;
+66. Definition of seditious intention

-(b) to excite disaffection against the Sovereign or the Constitution or is a seditious intention.
+- (1) An intention to effect any of the following purposes: - (a) to bring the Sovereign into hatred or contempt; - (b) to excite disaffection against the Sovereign or the Constitution or is a seditious intention.